yv989c/BlazarTech.QueryableValues/docs/README.md

     }
 }
 ```
-> 💡 Pro-tip: `UseQueryableValues` offers an optional `options` delegate for additional configurations.
+> 💡 `UseQueryableValues` offers an optional `options` delegate for additional configurations.

 ## How Do You Use It?
 The `AsQueryableValues` extension method is provided by the `BlazarTech.QueryableValues` namespace; therefore, you must add the following `using` directive to your source code file for it to appear as a method of your [DbContext] instance: